-Peregrina is an evergreen shrub or small tree with glossy leaves and clusters of star shaped bright scarlet flowers.
-The plant has a rounded or narrow domed form and gets up to 15 ft tall with a spread of 10 ft or so, although in cultivation it is usually smaller.
-Peregrina often grows shrublike with several slender trunks, but it can be pruned to a single trunk.
-The leaves are extremely variable; they may be entire and elliptic or oval, or they may be fiddle shaped, or they may have three sharp pointed lobes.
-They are bronze when young and brownish on the undersides.
-The flowers are about 1 in across and borne in multi-flowered terminal clusters almost all year round.
-'Compacta' is a smaller, more compact cultivar.
+Jatropha integerrima, also known as Peregrina, is a striking plant with glossy leaves and clusters of scarlet flowers.
+It grows into a shrub or small tree with a rounded or narrow domed form, reaching a height of up to 15 feet and a spread of 10 feet.
+In cultivation, it is often smaller and may have several slender trunks, although it can be pruned to a single trunk.
+The leaves of Peregrina are highly variable, ranging from entire and elliptic or oval to fiddle-shaped or three-lobed.
+They are bronze when young and brownish on the underside.
+The flowers, which are about an inch across, appear in multi-flowered terminal clusters almost all year round.
+There is also a smaller, more compact cultivar called 'Compacta.'

-Peregrina is tolerant of a wide variety of soils as long as they are well drained.
-Blooms on the current year's growth so it can be pruned at any time of the year.
-It handles pruning well and can be kept to shrub size, trained to a tree form or used in espalier.
-Drought tolerant.
-Damaged by frost and is considered marginal in zones 9B and 10A.
+Peregrina is tolerant of a wide range of soil types as long as they are well-draining.
+It blooms on the current year's growth, so it can be pruned at any time.
+It responds well to pruning and can be kept as a shrub, trained into a tree form, or used in espalier.
+It is also drought-tolerant and attracts butterflies and hummingbirds.